 A diagnostic colonoscopy can help detect a range of conditions – which may or may not be cancer.
 Other conditions and diseases that colonoscopies can detect include diverticulosis or diverticulitis, intestinal infections and inflammatory bowel disease.
 Insurance coverage for diagnostic colonoscopies usually differs from screening colonoscopies for most plans.
 So, you should call your insurance provider to get more information about your specific plan coverage.

 The latest guidance from the United States Preventive Services Task Force and the ACS recommends colorectal cancer screenings start at age 45 for all men and women.
 If you have certain risk factors for colon cancer, your doctor may suggest you start screenings earlier.

 Since the recommended screening age was recently lowered, make sure to check with your insurance provider about any coverage changes.

-Why might I need a colonoscopy before age 45?
+Who needs a colonoscopy?
+Why might I need one before age 45?

 Risk factors can include a family history of colorectal cancers, existing gastrointestinal conditions like Crohn’s disease, obesity and previous radiation treatments to the belly or pelvis area.
 Lifestyle factors such as smoking, drinking a lot of alcohol, poor diet without enough colon-healthy foods and low levels of exercise have also been linked to increased cancer risks.